-Odzala is one of the most botanically diverse areas in the world, with more than 4,400 plant species recorded, including distinctive groves of Senegal date palm which are dotted along the Mambili River banks.
+Odzala-Kokoua is one of the most botanically diverse areas in the world, with more than 4,400 plant species recorded, including distinctive groves of Senegal date palm which are dotted along the Mambili River banks.
 The southern part of the park is predominantly savannah-forest mosaic and forest galley ecosystem.
-The centre is dominated by marantaceae forest, while further north, the park is covered by mature rain forest.
-Numerous clearings, called ‘baies’ provide opportunities to observe wildlife more clearly than the dense vegetation of the tropical forest.
-The Ekoutou escarpment (80 km²) with its lichen forest, and Djoua swamp in the north-west of the park, remain some of the most remote areas in which only a few scientific expeditions have been conducted.
+The centre is dominated by Marantaceae forest, while further north, the park is covered by primary rain forest.
+Natural forest clearings, called ‘bais’ provide opportunities to observe wildlife more clearly than in the dense vegetation of the tropical forest.
+The Ekoutou escarpment with its lichen forest, and Djoua swamp in the north-west of the park, remain some of the most remote areas in which only a few scientific expeditions have been conducted.

-The western lowland gorilla and chimpanzee are amongst the most well-known, but other noteworthy primate species include the black and white colobus, two species of mangabey and the De Brazza’s monkey.
+Primate species: The western lowland gorilla and chimpanzee are amongst the most well-known, but other noteworthy primate species include the black and white colobus, and the rare to see De Brazza’s monkey and the agile mangabey.

-A total of 444 avian species.
-Among these are the grey parrot, which occurs abundantly in roosts comprising thousands of individuals.
+More than 1,000 avian species have been recorded.
+Among these are the African grey parrot, which occurs abundantly in roosts comprising thousands of individuals.
 Other notable species include the grey-necked rockfowl, forest swallow, Zenker’s honeyguide, Gosling’s apali, black-eared ground thrush, grey ground thrush, eastern wattled cuckoo-shrike, Verreaux’s batis, Bates’ weaver, yellow-capped weaver and Rachel’s malimbe.

-While the Tridom areas supports the largest forest elephant population in Central Africa, the species is under threat as a result of poaching pressure.
-Many elephant were killed before African Parks took over the management of the park, but effective law enforcement has resulted in many of the remaining individuals moving back into the park area.
+While the region’s protected areas support the largest forest elephant population in Central Africa, the species is under threat as a result of poaching pressure.
+Many elephants were killed before African Parks took over the management of Odzala-Kokoua, but effective law enforcement has resulted in many of the remaining individuals taking sanctuary in the park once again.

-Gorilla numbers have also declined over the last decade due to the fatal Ebola epidemic which devastated the park since 2004.
-It is however hoped that with the increased security of the park, this downward trend can be reversed.
-The park provides safe harbour for approximately 22,000 western lowland gorillas.
+Gorilla numbers have also declined over the last decade due to diseases such as Ebola, as well as the illegal wildlife trade for pets and bushmeat.
+It is hoped that with the increased park security and the addition of the Lossi Gorilla Sanctuary, this downward trend can be reversed.